CaringCaribou/caringcaribou/documentation/troubleshooting.md

 ### Inactive CAN interface
 #### Symptoms
-Running a module with an interface specified through `-i` gives the following error:
+Running a module with a channel specified through `-c` gives the following error:
 `IOError: [Errno 19] No such device.
 This might be caused by an invalid or inactive CAN interface.`

 #### Solution